-Aside from wanting a central and convenient accomodation option (the Red Tree Lodge), you will be excited to hear about what else Fernie has to offer visitors.
-Here is our hotel's quick guide to what Fernie's all about.
+Aside from wanting central and convenient accommodation in Fernie, you’ll be excited to hear about the history of Fernie and what else we have to offer.
+Here is our hotel’s quick guide to what Fernie’s all about.

 History of Fernie

 Learn a piece of Fernie history!
 Just over a century ago, populated seasonally by First Nations peoples, Fernie was a pristine wilderness.
 The region remained relatively untouched until the exploration of the Crowsnest Pass in 1873 by Michael Phillips.
 This discovery, and the sighting of outcroppings of coal, opened the region to the rest of the continent.

 Fernie takes its name from William Fernie, who along with Colonel James Baker was a main player in the drive to bring coal mining to the valley.
 It took ten years to raise enough money to build the mines and the railway needed to transport the coal to market.
 In 1897 coal mining began in the region and in 1898 the Canadian Pacific Railroad arrived, and with it, the town of Fernie.
 As Fernie grew, logging quickly became the second largest industry in the area with logging camps employing hundreds of men.

 Lying in the shadows, a legend waits for the afternoon sun.
 On a summer evening, out of Mt.
 Hosmer’s face, comes the Ghostrider.
 The shadow of a distinctive horse and rider, the ghost some say of an angry Indian Chief and his jilted daughter pursuing William Fernie.
 As the legend goes, William Fernie was courting an Indian Princess to learn the source of her sacred black stone necklace.
 It is said that after learning the secret location of the Morrissey Coal Seams, Fernie stopped seeing the Princess and the tribe’s medicine woman placed a curse on the Elk Valley.